jerrycoriolan/Risk-Analysis/README.md

 Risk Register
 -  An important place, software, or spreadsheet to capture, identify, document, and propose solutions and mitigate controls for risks.
 -  It allows senior management and the board of directors to view the risks within the organization and prioritize them.
 -  Decision-makers will use the register to prioritize whether to accept the risk or develop a mitigation plan.
+-  Control mapping is linking a framework to implement a recommended security control
 ![IC-Simple-Safety-Risk-Register-Template](https://github.com/jerrycoriolan/Risk-Analysis/assets/168882662/b90bf747-eb8d-4c30-aef4-80cd522b342a)